 A comprehensive and accessible rail transport system is an important link in the Australian transport chain that joins communities and strengthens industry.

 The Department assists the Government to manage its rail investments and to oversee the Australian Rail Track Corporation (ARTC) and the Moorebank Intermodal Company Limited.
 The Department also assists the Government, working collaboratively with states and territories on an agreed national model for rail safety legislation and associated regulations.

 This section includes the history and future of Australia's rail network.
-Information about high speed trains and urban public transport can also be found here.
+Information about High Speed Rail and urban public transport can also be found here.

 This page provides links to information on the transportation of dangerous goods in Australia and details on rail safety investigations by the Australian Transport Safety Bureau (ATSB).

 Information about rail programmes in progress throughout Australia.

 Information on the Office of the National Rail Safety Regulator and the National Law.